 It's never too early or late in the year to feed your lawn!
 As a general rule, warm-season grasses will need four times per annum feeding.
 Apply the first dose when you see new growth starting - this should be done around March/April time frame for most areas with mild winters which helps their young leaves grow healthier faster than if they were left untreated all season long.
 As for cool-season grasses, you need to fertilize once in the spring when new growth begins and twice in the fall when the high summer temperatures begin to cool.
 Space fall applications 30 days apart.

 Before you get started on fertilizing your lawn and garden, it is advisable to start with a soil test.
 This will indicate what your soil is missing and what additional needs such as organic matter the soil could use to improve plant growth.

-Remember to never fertilize your lawn midday due to risk of chemical burns.
+We do not recommend that you apply fertilizer in the middle of the day or heat of the day since evaporation can pull the liquid from the ground.
 Instead, you need to choose a morning (preferably before 10am) when the weather is expected to be cool and there is no rain forecasted.
 This will not only allow the fertilizer to soak in before it gets too hot, but will reduce the risk of being washed away.

 How to Apply 10-10-10 Fertilizer to the Lawn